shunchaowang/publicwiki/Next Js.md

 `Back` will go back to the previous page; `replace` is to replace the current path with the distination, `Back` will not go back to the previous page.

+# Next JS Tutorial
+Next js has file based routing, and it has separate pages routing and api routing.
+We usually put the client functions into the `pages` and the server calls involving external apis and database into `pages/api`.